JrVerbiest/jrverbiest.github.io/README.md

-# Joeri R. Verbiest PhD MSc
+# Joeri R. Verbiest

 ## About Me

-I hold a PhD in Engineering Science, along with two MSc degrees in Engineering (ir., ing.).
+I hold a PhD in Engineering Science, along with two degrees in Engineering.
 With over 20 years of experience across both academia and industry, I bring a multidisciplinary perspective to complex technical challenges.
-My current research interests are centered on data engineering, particularly in the areas of Data Mesh and Data as a Product.
+My current interests lie in data engineering, with a particular focus on Data Mesh and Data as a Product.
+I am currently enhancing my data engineering capabilities using Databricks, further strengthening my expertise in modern data platforms and scalable data solutions.

 At present, I hold two part-time, fixed-term positions at Hasselt University in Belgium:

-- Data Engineer, Data Science Institute (DSI), Centrum voor Statistiek (CENSTAT), Faculty of Sciences, Feb 2025 – June 2026 (50% appointment).
+- Data Engineer, Data Science Institute (DSI), Centrum voor Statistiek (CENSTAT), Faculty of Sciences - (50% appointment, Feb 2025 – June 2026)

-  I am involved in developing a platform aimed at improving pandemic preparedness, focusing on scalability, reliability, and efficient data workflows.
+  I contribute to the development of a data platform aimed at improving pandemic preparedness, with a focus on scalability, reliability, and efficient data workflows.
   Technologies: Python, Polars, Airflow, Docker.

-- Engineer – Researcher, Biomedical Data Sciences Research Group, Faculty of Medicine and Life Sciences, Sept 2023 – Dec 2025 (30% appointment).
+- Engineer – Researcher, Biomedical Data Sciences Research Group, Faculty of Medicine and Life Sciences - (30% appointment, Sept 2023 – Dec 2025)

-  I provide data engineering expertise for several biomedical research initiatives, including projects in multiple sclerosis care, national health registries, and population health management.
-Technologies: Python, Pandas
+  I provide data engineering expertise for several biomedical research initiatives, including projects related to multiple sclerosis care, national health registries, and population health management.
+  Technologies: Python, Pandas.

 ---